Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/interior.md

 There are 2 LARGE clips and 2 SMALL clips

-The locations of the LARGE clips have RED arrows
+The locations of the LARGE clips have RED arrows.
-BLUE arrows point to SMALL clips
+BLUE arrows point to SMALL clips.

 ![image](https://github.com/user-attachments/assets/5375f3c6-1564-45a6-8d23-fdfe0249dbe3)